 Such a negative but strong belief might have formed in childhood if you had an overly critical parent.

-A parent who focuses more on your flaws than your achievements and constantly compares a successful sibling to you may create a deep need to be perfect.
+A parent who has unrealistic expectations and focuses more on your flaws than your achievements and constantly compares a successful sibling to you may create a deep need to be perfect.
 As an adult, you develop a tendency toward perfectionism and constantly feel like you’re not enough.

 2. Controlling parent